kubewarden/docs/src/quick-start.md

 kubectl wait --for=condition=Available deployment --timeout=2m -n cert-manager --all
 ```

-The Kubewarden stack can be deployed using a `helm` charts as follow:
+The Kubewarden stack can be deployed using `helm` charts as follow:

 ```shell
 helm repo add kubewarden https://charts.kubewarden.io